Combining Data Generation and Active Learning for Low-Resource Question Answering: Method

 \subsection{Active Learning}

-We consider different context scoring functions to be used in an AL scenario with pool based sampling for our specific task.
-We borrow Sentence Probability (SP), Dropout-based Sentence Probability (D-SP) and Dropout-based Lexical Similarity (LS) from unsupervised quality estimates~\citep{fomicheva_unsupervised_2020,xiao_wat_2020} and adapt them as scoring functions in our setting.
-We also introduce round-trip scoring (RT), which incorporates the MRQA model in the sample selection process: We believe that, during data generation, it is important to link the sample selection process with the eventual downstream task, in order to generate high quality samples.
-Otherwise, the data generation model is not constrained in terms of questions being generated, potentially ending up generating questions which do not take the given context or evidence into account.
-Finally, we also compare scoring functions based on the data generation model with an approach that only uses the MRQA model.
-For this purpose, we consider Bayesian Active Learning by Disagreement (BALD)~\citep{houlsby_bayesian_2011,gal_deep_2017} as a baseline.
-In all cases, we initially fine-tune the models on the generic source domain in order to have a good starting point.
+We consider pool based sampling for our AL scenario, where samples are iteratively selected for annotation.
+Therefore, a pool of unlabeled samples is ranked using a scoring function based on context $c$.
 Our novel approach, combining data generation together with AL, is briefly described in Algorithm~\ref{alg:al_training}.
+In all cases, we initially fine-tune the models on the generic source domain to have a grounded starting point for AL.

+We borrow Sentence Probability (SP), Dropout-based Sentence Probability (D-SP) and Dropout-based Lexical Similarity (LS) from unsupervised quality estimates \cite{fomicheva_unsupervised_2020,xiao_wat_2020} and adapt them as scoring functions for sample selection using the data generation model in our setting.
+While the first two functions measure the model's entropy, the idea of the LS scoring function is that the difference of likely answers can also expose the model's uncertainty.
+We also introduce round-trip scoring (RT), which incorporates the MRQA model in the sample selection process: We believe that, during data generation, it is important to link the sample selection process with the eventual downstream task in order to generate high quality samples.
+Otherwise, the data generation model is not constrained in terms of questions being generated, potentially ending up generating questions which do not take the given context or answer into account or which do not add benefit to the MRQA model in general.